5 Veggies You Can Grow From Kitchen Scraps

 There you’ll find out how to make one and how how to attach it to the circular saw.

-DIY Rustic Wide Plank Plywood Flooring - Secure The Jig To The Circular Saw Using Screws
+DIY Wide Plank Plywood Flooring - Secure The Jig To The Circular Saw Using Screws

 #2 Don’t Use A Plywood Blade

 This deserves another OMG.
-I tried using a plywood blade to cut the plywood into planks initially and that was a BIG MISTAKE!
+I tried using a plywood blade to cut the plywood into planks initially (cause you know, it’s plywood) but that was a BIG MISTAKE!

 Ignore the plywood blades – instead, use the cross-cut blades.